-- Late Summer/Early Autumn Meeting with the curate, Training Incumbent and Ordained Ministries Development Officer to look at the portfolio and Learning Plan to determine what gaps need to be addressed before final submission - Mid-December Deadline for Lay Report Year 3 and Safeguarding Officer Report - early January Deadline for final reports from the Training Incumbent - 30 January Submission of curate's Portfolio to their End of Title Assessor - mid-February Individual Meeting with End of Title Assessor - mid-February End of Title Assessors Moderation Meeting - 1 March End of Title Assessors Report submitted to Ordained Ministries Development Officer - March Ordained Ministries Development Officer reads the Portfolios and writes Final Report for the Sponsoring Bishop recommending whether to sign off or if more work is required - April/May/June The Sponsoring Bishop sees curate to confirm the successful completion of the curacy - Signed off by May / June
+- Late Summer/Early Autumn Meeting with the curate, Training Incumbent and Ordained Ministries Development Officer to look at the portfolio and Learning Plan to determine what gaps need to be addressed before final submission - Mid-December Deadline for Lay Report Year 3 and Safeguarding Officer Report - early January Deadline for final reports from the Training Incumbent - 30 January Submission of curate's Portfolio to their End of Title Assessor - mid-February Individual Meeting with End of Title Assessor - mid-February End of Title Assessors Moderation Meeting - 1 March End of Title Assessors Report submitted to Ordained Ministries Development Officer - March The Ordained Ministries Development Officer reads the Portfolios and writes the Final Report for the Sponsoring Bishop recommending whether to sign off or if more work is required - April/May/June The Sponsoring Bishop sees the curate to confirm the successful completion of the curacy - Signed off by May / June

 Once a curate has seen the Sponsoring Bishop, they may apply for jobs within the diocese, investigate deployment elsewhere or re-licensing to the parish they serve.
-No job, redeployment or re-licensing should begin until 3 years have been served from the date of ordination as a Deacon.
-Curates wishing to apply for posts before the May/June meeting with the Sponsoring Bishop must make an additional appointment with them prior to submitting an application.
+Curates wishing to apply for posts before the May/June meeting with the Sponsoring Bishop must notify the bishop via email and possibly arrange an additional appointment with them prior to submitting an application.